The Blue Mountains Gazette began in 1963, after previous local papers such as The Blue Mountains Advertiser ceased.

 GOOD HEAVENS!

-Every paper worth its salt runs a political cartoon.
-My only criticism is that the Gazette’s examples are rather lacking in wit, but the parking problems in the tourist hot-spot of Leura was a notable exception;
+Until recently the paper published a political cartoon.
+My only criticism was that the examples were rather lacking in wit, but the parking problems in the tourist hot-spot of Leura was a notable exception;

 DAMN TOURISTS!

 Above all, The Gazette can highlight a problem and produce a result when all else fails.
 Here is an example; an issue I’d been battling with for nearly three years.
 A tree had grown up in a sink-hole at the local duck pond, surrounded by ugly safety fencing.
 The tree was a couple of metres tall by the time it was finally removed by council.
-Even then the hole itself remained, until reporter Jennie Curtin ran a story;
+Even then the hole itself remained, until reporter Jennie Curtin ran a story.
+Here I am looking suitably aggrieved;

 The Gazette solves a problem for me.